Brazil's Bolsonaro gives nod to private sector buying COVID-19 shots, AstraZeneca balks | Business

 AstraZeneca, however, said in a statement on Tuesday that all of its vaccine supply "at this moment" is only available to governments and multilateral organizations around the world.
 "It is not possible to make vaccines available to the private sector," it said.
 Several companies denied reports that they had joined the initiative, including hospital group DASA SA, which said in a statement it is seeking to understand the commercial availability of vaccines through its suppliers.

+The national industry lobby CNI, however, said that it was backing an effort by some companies to import vaccines privately, while respecting the priority given to the public immunization plan, a spokesman for the CNI said.
 Brazil's nationwide vaccination process got underway just over a week ago but has been slow and patchy thus far, with shipments of doses from India and China subject to delay.
-Bolsonaro said the business group made its proposal to the government last week.
-One of Bolsonaro's conditions in return for his support is that private sector employees are not obliged by their companies to take the vaccine.

 Bolsonaro, who has played down the severity of COVID-19, has insisted he will not take a vaccine.
 Meanwhile, Brazilian biomedical center Butantan expects supplies for around 8.5 million doses of China's CoronaVac vaccine made by Sinovac Biotech to arrive by Feb.
 3, its director said on Tuesday.